 After the choir paraded out, the huge central doors — doors I didn't even realize existed — were opened.
 Indoors and outdoors mingled, as the congregation spilled out onto the main square.

 School's out, and the streets were filled with young kids partying as I headed home.
 English girls out clubbing wiggled down the street like the fanciest of fish lures — each shaking their tassels and shimmying in a way sure to catch a big one.

 The rock star Meatloaf was playing a big concert in the park, and during his performance, much of Bath rocked with him.
 Although the concert was sold out, I gathered with a hundred freeloaders, craning their necks from across the river for a great view of the stage action.

 Bath's an expensive town in an expensive country.
 A young couple hired to manage the elegant Georgian guesthouse I'm staying in told me they took the gig just to live in Bath.
 As they put it, "Workaday English can't really afford to live here."
 They have an apartment in the basement, but like enter through the grand front door just to marvel at the elegant building they live in.
 I don't blame them.
-Filled with architectural beauty and aristocratic charm, Bath is one city that can look in the mirror — and enjoy what it sees.
+Filled with architectural beauty and aristocratic charm, Bath expects to be gazed upon with admiration — and deserves every bit of it.